bem-site/bem-js-tutorial/03-Live-initialization/03-Live-initialization.en.md

 ```
 It makes the contained `prompt` element visible by setting on it the `visible`
 modifier into `true`.
 And this means to take the corresponding translation from
-the block parameters by getting the `this.params.paramName` value.<br/>
+the block parameters by getting the `this.params.paramName` value.

 In face, the translation could be placed into the `prompt` at the beginning since
 it was invisible for a user anyway.
 But just to illustrate how the parameters can
 be taken, its was placed into the `data-bem`.